bigfix/developer.bigfix.com/site/reference/types/network-adapter.md

 # broadcast address of &lt;network adapter&gt; : ipv4 address

-Returns the broadcast address of the specified network adapter as an &amp;lt;ipv4 address&amp;gt;.
+Returns the broadcast address of the specified network adapter as an &lt;ipv4 address&lt;.

 # broadcast support of &lt;network adapter&gt; : boolean